What is California's Proposition 103?

 - Credit Score: It’s illegal for auto insurance providers to rate based on a consumer’s credit score in California.
 However, this can be a factor in other states.
 Again, your credit score is often tied to where you live.
 People who live in affluent neighborhoods are less likely to have bad credit, and vice versa.

-In short, your ZIP code says more about you that you might think.
+In short, your ZIP code says more about you than you might think.
 This, of course, is why Prop 103 outlawed rating based on a customer’s location.
-Unfortunately, the law was not written to be specific enough to prevent insurers from rating on the parts of the whole—the smaller factors that ultimately play a hand in where a customer lives.
+Unfortunately, the law was not written to be specific enough to prevent insurers from rating on the smaller factors that ultimately play a hand in where a customer lives.
 Proposition 103, in this context, just made the insurance companies work harder to get the same information they were already using to determine auto insurance rates.